How Out-of-Distribution Data Hurts Semi-Supervised Learning: Methodology

-{\bf Robust Loss.} Consider the semi-supervised classification problem with training data (labeled $\mathcal{D}$ and unlabeled $\mathcal{U}$) and classifier $f(x ;\theta)$.
-Generally, the optimal classifier parameter $\theta$ can be extracted by minimizing the ssl loss (Eq.~\eqref{ssl_loss}) calculated on the training set.
-In the presence of unlabeled OOD data, sample re-weighting methods enhance the robustness of training by imposing weight $w_j$ on the $j$-th unlabeled sample loss,
+{\bf Reweighting the unlabeled data.} Consider the semi-supervised classification problem with training data (labeled $\mathcal{D}$ and unlabeled $\mathcal{U}$) and classifier $f(x ;\theta)$.
+Generally, the optimal classifier parameter $\theta$ can be extracted by minimizing the SSL loss (Eq.~\eqref{ssl_loss}) calculated on the training set.
+In the presence of unlabeled OOD data, sample reweighting methods enhance the robustness of training by imposing weight $w_j$ on the $j$-th unlabeled sample loss,

 where we denote $\mathcal{L}_U$ is the robust unlabeled loss, and we treat weight $\w$ as hyperparameter.
-Our goal is to learn a perfect sample weight $\w$ (i.e., $\w=0$ for OODs, $\w=1$ for In-distribution (ID) sample).
+Our goal is to learn a sample weight vector $\w$ such that $\w=0$ for OODs, $\w=1$ for In-distribution (ID) sample.

-{\bf Robust learning objective.} However, these weights (hyperparameters) introduce a new challenge: manually tuning or grid-search for each $w_i$ is intractable, mainly if the unlabeled dataset's size is enormous.
-We develop an algorithm that learns the weights $w_i$ for each unlabeled data point to address this.
-Formally, we address the following hyperparameter optimization problem: